The Car (1977 film): Plot

-Dennis C. Salcedo provides the sound effects of The Car.

 Production

-The evil, black car in the film was a highly customized 1971 Lincoln Continental Mark III designed by famed Hollywood car customizer George Barris.
+The evil, black car in the film was a highly customized 1971 Lincoln Continental Mark III designed by Hollywood car customizer George Barris.
 There were four cars built for the film in six weeks.
 Three were used as stunt mules, the fourth for close-ups.
 The stunt mules were destroyed during production, while the car used for close-up shots is now in a private collection.

 The car's bodywork was painted in steel, pearl and charcoal coloring.
 The windows were laminated in two different shades, smoked on the inside and amber on the outside, so one could see out of it but not into it.

-In order to give "the car" a "sinister" look as requested by director Elliot Silverstein, Barris made the car's roof four inches lower than usual and altered its side fenders that same length again both higher and longer.
+In order to give the car a sinister look as requested by director Elliot Silverstein, Barris made the car's roof four inches lower than usual and altered its side fenders that same length again both higher and longer.

 According to Silverstein, the distinctive sound the horn of The Car makes spells out the letter X in Morse code, as a meaning of elimination of its victims.

-Parts of the film were shot in St. George, Hurricane-LaVerkin Bridge, Zion, Kanab, Crazy Horse Canyon and Glen Canyon in Utah.
+Filming locations in Utah included: St. George, Hurricane-LaVerkin Bridge, Zion, Kanab and Glen Canyon.

 Church of Satan leader Anton LaVey is acknowledged as an uncredited technical advisor for the film.
 The opening credits of the film begins with the quote "Oh great brothers of the night, who rideth upon the hot winds of Hell, who dwelleth in the devil's lair; Move and appear!", which is attributed to LaVey.
-The quote is a slight alteration of a passage from the "Invocation Employed Towards the Conjuration of Destruction" section in 'The Book of Leviathan: The Raging Sea' within The Satanic Bible.
-The original quote from The Satanic Bible is “Oh great brothers of the night, thou who makest my place of comfort, who rideth out upon the hot winds of Hell, who dwelleth in the devil's fane; Move and appear!”
+The quote is a slight alteration of a passage from the "Invocation Employed Towards the Conjuration of Destruction" section in "The Book of Leviathan: The Raging Sea" within The Satanic Bible.
+The original quote from The Satanic Bible is "Oh great brothers of the night, thou who makest my place of comfort, who rideth out upon the hot winds of Hell, who dwelleth in the devil's fane; Move and appear!"

 The film's main theme, heard predominantly throughout, is a reworked, orchestral version of the Dies Irae.
-The theme was intentionally made to resemble more Berlioz's 5th part of Symphonie fantastique (itself also inspired by Dies Irae) rather than Dies Irae as it was found to have a more sinister tone than its original counterpart.
-Moreover, a derivative of the music was also used in the 1991 film Sleeping With The Enemy.
+The theme was intentionally made to resemble more Berlioz's 5th part of Symphonie fantastique (itself also inspired by Dies Irae), rather than Dies Irae, as it was found to have a more sinister tone than its original counterpart.
+Moreover, a derivative of the music was also used in the 1991 film Sleeping with the Enemy.